 Still, others only have problems when they are with a new partner or with a long-time partner.
 And there are those who cannot achieve an erection at all.

 Do not despair.
 You may be suffering from a medical or emotional problem (or both) for which there are definite solutions.
 Behavior modification can help if your ED is the result of emotional issues.
-If it is caused by a medical condition — and some 70 percent of ED cases are — there are new therapies and home remedies that can help restore your sexual health.
+If it is caused by a medical condition — and some 70 percent of ED cases are — there are new therapy, couples therapy, and home remedies that can help restore your sexual health.

 Whatever the nature of your problem, remember that almost every man has difficulties with erection at some point in his life: About 5 percent of 40-year-old men and between 15 and 25 percent of 65-year-old men experience it.
 You are not abnormal, nor are you alone.
 There is no need to suffer in silence.